The Church of Jesus Christ of Latter-day Saints in Bulgaria: Congregations

 Congregations not part of a stake are called branches, regardless of size.

 Missions

 When first missionaries arrived on September 12, 1990, Bulgaria was under the direction of the Austria Vienna East Mission.
 On July 1, 1991, the Bulgaria Sofia Mission was created with Bulgarian native Kiril P. Kiriakov as president.
 Kiril Kiriakov, native to Bulgaria, sought political assylem from communist Bulgaria in France and the United States in the 1960s.
 On July 1, 2015, the Bulgaria Sofia Mission was split, and the Central Eurasian Mission was created from it and the Russia Novosibirsk Missions with its mission office located in Istanbul, Turkey.
 In April 2018, Bulgaria was added to the mission and it was renamed the Bulgarian Central Eurasian Mission.
 Its offices were moved to Sofia, Bulgaria.
 Boundaries for this mission include Azerbaijan, Bulgaria, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.

+On July 1, 2023 the mission was renamed and realigned to encompass Bulgaria, Greece and the island of Cyprus.

+Cyprus

+The LDS Church reported 584 members in 5 congregations as well as 3 family history centers in Cyprus for year-end 2022.
+These congregations are part of the Nicosia Cyprus District which includes the Larnaca Branch, Limassol Branch, Nicosia Branch, Northern Cyprus Branch, and Paphos Branch.
+The Northern Cyprus Branch was created on July 24, 2022 being the first in the Turkish Republic of Northern Cyprus.
+Family history centers are located in Larnaca, Limassol, and Nicosia.

+Greece

+The LDS Church reported 798 members in 2 congregations in Greece for year-end 2022.
+These congregations consist of the Halandri Branch and the Thessaloniki Branch.

 Temples

 There are no temples in Bulgaria.
 The closest temples to Bulgaria are the Rome Italy Temple and the Kyiv Ukraine Temple.
 Church President Russell M. Nelson has announced that a temple will be built in Hungary.